alenzamanyan/tensorflow-workshop/lesson-1/exercise-3.md

 Add another operation and give it a name (use the **name** parameter).
 Print out all the operations again and find the named operation in the list.

 ### Step 3:
-Create a summary file writer object
+Create a summary file writer object and pass it the default graph.
+The first parameter tells the file writer where to write the file ([documentation](https://www.tensorflow.org/api_docs/python/tf/summary/FileWriter)).
+Run the code to generate the summary file.